-Like the t-distribution, the chi-square distribution is a family of distributions where the degrees of freedom define the shape.
+Like the t-distribution, the chi-square distribution is a family of distributions where the DF define the shape.
 Chi-square tests use this distribution to calculate p-values.
-The graph below displays several chi-square distributions.
+The degrees of freedom chart below displays several chi-square distributions.

-Degrees of freedom in regression is a bit more complicated, and I’ll keep it on the simple side.
-In a regression model, each term is an estimated parameter that uses one degree of freedom.
-In the regression output below, you can see how each term requires a DF.
-There are 28 observations and the two independent variables use a total of two degrees of freedom.
-The remaining 26 degrees of freedom are displayed in Error.
+Calculating degrees of freedom in linear regression is a bit more complicated, and I’ll keep it on the simple side.
+In a linear regression model, each term is an estimated parameter that uses one degree of freedom.
+In the regression output below, you can see how each linear regression term requires a DF.
+There are n = 29 observations, and the two independent variables use a total of two DF.

-The error degrees of freedom are the independent pieces of information that are available for estimating your coefficient estimates.
-For precise coefficient estimates and powerful hypothesis tests in regression, you must have many error degrees of freedom.
-This equates to having many observations for each model term.
+In linear regression, the error DF are the independent pieces of information that are available for estimating your coefficients.
+For precise coefficient estimates and powerful hypothesis tests in regression, you must have many error degrees of freedom, which equates to having many observations for each model term.

 As you add terms to the model, the error degrees of freedom decreases.
-You have fewer pieces of information available to estimate the parameters.
-This situation reduces the precision of the parameters and the power of the tests.
-When you have too few remaining degrees of freedom, you can’t trust the regression results.
-If you use all your degrees of freedom, the p-values can’t be calculated.
+You have fewer pieces of information available to estimate the coefficients.
+This situation reduces the precision of the estimates and the power of the tests.
+When you have too few remaining DF, you can’t trust the regression results.
+If you use all your linear regression degrees of freedom, the procedure can’t calculate the p-values.

-For more information about the problems that occur when you use too many degrees of freedom and how many observations you need, read my blog post about overfitting your model.
+For more information about the problems that occur when you use too many DF and how many observations you need, read my blog post about overfitting your model.

 Even though the degrees of freedom definition might seem murky, they are essential to any statistical analysis!
 In a nutshell, DF define the amount of information you have relative to the number of properties that you want to estimate.
 If you don’t have enough data for what you want to do, you’ll have imprecise estimates and low statistical power.